brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 1.12.0 =
+* Fix: Post Carousel - Columns option for responsive devices not working on front end.

+= 1.12.0 =
 * New: Gravity Forms Styler
 * Improvement: Performance - JS related to disabled blocks are not loaded.
 * Improvement: Post - Added more Order By options to the Query Builder.